 In addition to the 20 varsity sports offered at Waynesburg University, numerous opportunities are available for students to become involved in intramural sports.
 Waynesburg students are notified of upcoming intramural seasons through their student emails and through myConnect.
 The offerings rotate throughout the semester and have included: cornhole, flag football, indoor soccer, playing card tournaments, and basketball.
-For further information about intramural sports call 724-852-3461.
+For further information about intramural sports call Tom Weiler at 724-852-3360 or email at <a href="mailto:thorough-up-number-new-new-up-number-new-up-number-new-up-number-new-up-number-new-number-n